AustralianBioCommons/2025-ABACBS-workshop/_episodes/25-evaluate_outputs.md

     - Is this prediction of sufficient quality for downstream analysis?
 objectives:
 keypoints:
+    - Structure predictions should be interpreted in the context of model confidence.
 ---

 - Download the HTML report to your local machine and open in your browser.